 Domain knowledge in mathematics, statistics, machine learning and databases that pertains to specific data and information extraction are introduced.
 Students use these tools to solve unstructured problems.

-Prerequisite: CIS 252 or CIS 352, and MATH 248, or consent of department chair.
+Prerequisite: CIS 252 or CIS 352, CIS 301 or CSCI 157 and MATH 248 or MATH 240, or consent of department chair.

 Offered: Fall.